abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 # Categories brierly

 Maybe it is about time to see what a category is.
-Here is a short definition: a category consists of objects (an example of which are sets) and morphisms that go from one object to another (which behave as functions) and that are composable.
+Here is a short definition: A category consists of objects (an example of which are sets) and morphisms that go from one object to another (which behave as functions) and that are composable.
 We can say a lot more about categories, and even present a formal definition, but for now, it is sufficient for you to remember that sets are one example of a category and that categorical objects are like sets, except that we don't _see_ their elements i.e. category-theoretic notions are captured by the external diagrams, while strictly set-theoretic notions can be captured by internal ones.

 ![Category theory and set theory compared](../02_category/set_category.svg)